1. On Arrival at the airport

 - Photocopies of all the above

-Students with refugee or asylum seeker status are exempt from the passport, visa, and medical aid submission requirement, but must have a valid refugee and/or asylum seeker permit.
+Students with refugee, asylum seeker and permanent residence permit status are exempt from the passport, visa, and medical aid submission requirement, but must have a valid permit for either of these immigration statuses and submit certified copies of their documents.

 Follow the guide for more details on how to pre-register online.
 Pre-registration takes approximately 3-5 working days provided that you submit all the required documents.